LondonAlgorithms/orchestration/README.md

 ---

 To build the repos (after any changes in the other docker images):

+`docker-compose up`

-`docker-compose up`; after everything has been built, cancel the console.
+after everything has been built, cancel the console.

+---

 To start all services:

 `docker-compose start`